 V. Labor Freedom

 The Act for the Recruitment and Employment of Foreign Professionals has been amended to enhance the recruitment and employment of foreign professionals.
-The Regulations Governing Permits for People from Hong Kong and Macau Setting up Residence or Permanent Residence in R.O.C. has been amended to enhance the recruitment and employment of professionals from Hong Kong and Macau.
+The Regulations Governing Permits for People from Hong Kong and Macau Setting up Residence or Permanent Residence in R.O.C. have been amended to enhance the recruitment and employment of professionals from Hong Kong and Macau.
 The Reviewing Standards and Employment Qualifications for Foreigners Engaging in the Jobs Specified in Subparagraph 8 to 11, Paragraph 1 to Article 46 of the Employment Service Act have been amended to allow employers to hire foreigners for engaging in intermediate technical work.

 The basic wage has been raised to improve the living standards of disadvantaged workers.
 The Regulations for the Implementation of the Employment Promotion Allowances have been amended to help the unemployed return to the job market in a timely manner.
 The Guidelines for Subsidizing Business Units for Improving the Working Environment have been amended to protect worker health and improve the workforce.